-After such a detailed comparison of two options, you should have a complete picture of what to choose depending on your business goals and project requirements.
+After such a detailed comparison of freelance and outsourcing, you should have a complete picture of what to choose depending on your business goals and project requirements.
 If everything is more or less clear with hiring a freelancer, with the outsourcing team, there can be questions.
 Based on our experience, we want to share some recommendations that may well improve your hiring chances and help you find a software developer for your project.

 - Be ready to pay more.
 Good specialists are not cheap

 If you're not paying the market rate, then you're going to struggle.
 The competition for good developers is higher than ever, and they do not sit for a long time without a project.
 You will have to pay for an experienced specialist like an outsourced CTO, not to mention a whole team.
 Don't be fooled if you are offered a large development team that is now available and ready to take on your project.
-Most likely, a company simply could not sell it anywhere, and it will eventually cost you even more than a few highly-qualified (and expensive) developers
+Most likely, a company simply could not sell it anywhere, and it will eventually cost you even more than a few highly-qualified (and expensive) developers.

 - Clarify project requirements

 Simply put, the more carefully requirements are formulated, the easier it will be for the team to meet them.
 The project team has to know what they are building, why they are building it, and what to expect at the end.
 You can make up requirements yourself or an outsourcing company can do paid research for you.
 If you're not sure what you need, proof of concept or prototype or MVP, they can work on the analysis, define product features and all possible business and technical specifics needed to start the development process.
 If you need, the outsourcing vendor may also provide you with a project estimation.

 Before starting the outsourcing vendor evaluation process, define evaluation criteria.
 If most of them are met, don't hang around, get to the details fast and direct.
 While you are in doubt or looking for someone cheaper, good developers will probably be interviewed elsewhere.
 The delay may cost you a vendor.